Early Years Professional Development programme

 Programme Content

-As with the first two phases of the programme, the training will support practitioners who work in settings attended by children aged 2-4 and will consist of a blended mix of online e-Learning and facilitated webinars.
-Practitioners will cover tailored content with modules based on current early years pedagogy covering Communication and Language (developed in partnership with Speech and Language UK), Early Mathematics (developed in partnership with early years maths experts Dr Sue Gifford and Dr Catherine Gripton) and PSED (developed in partnership with the Anna Freud Centre).
+As with the first two phases of the programme, the training supports practitioners who work in settings attended by children aged between two and four and consists of a blended mix of online e-Learning and facilitated webinars.
+During their time on the programme, practitioners cover three core modules with content created by industry specialists including Communication and Language (developed in partnership with Speech and Language UK), Early Mathematics (developed in partnership with early years maths experts Dr Sue Gifford and Dr Catherine Gripton) and PSED (developed in partnership with the Anna Freud Centre).